Find out about the different ways to get help with your mental health, the process, and your rights.

 - you're detained under the Mental Health Act 1983

-You'll be seen by the consultant or named professional who leads the mental health team, or another healthcare professional on the team.
+You'll be seen by the consultant or named professional who leads the mental health team, or by another healthcare professional on the team.

 How to book your appointment